sreenijanarayanaa/Microservice_Patterns/README.md

 - 📖 Description:
 - Use events or orchestration to manage transactions across multiple services.

-- Get Code With Praveen’s stories in your inbox
-- Join Medium for free to get updates from this writer.

-- Enter your email
-- Subscribe
 - There are two approaches under the Saga Pattern.

 - 🧠 Choreography